pmendes/slackware-stuff/README.md

 # slackware-stuff

-SlackBuild packages and other Slackware stuff
+This is where I keep the SlackBuild scripts I maintain (for https://slackbuilds.org/) and any other stuff related with Slackware